VEWOXIC/Universal-Cross-Modal-Time-Series-Forecasting-Pipeline/README.md

 hetero_align_stride: True # if this is set to True, the dataloader will align the stride of the heterogeneous data with the time series patching for less memory usage
 revin: True
 task: TGTSF #
+time_zone: UTC # [optional] add this if your data have timezone information, change to the timezone of your data
 ```

 ### Data Configuration